How Do You Actually Buy a Car With Cash?

 Pros and Cons of Buying a Car With Cash

 - You don't have to pay as much.

 - You don't have to go through financing.

 - What am I supposed to do, attach a briefcase to my arm?

 - Also, how do I avoid getting scammed?

 Absolutely, buying a car in cash is a great idea.
 However, it's probably the only time you'll ever need to make a large purchase in literal cash dollars.
 Before buying a car in cash, you need to really think about how you're going to get your hands on physical money.
 I barely ever touch real money anymore—my debit and credit cards take care of all of that for me.
 I had no idea that I would have issues trying to get my hands on the physical currency that my bank abstractly promised me.

 So How Did I Buy a Car in Cash?

 I didn't.
 Thanks to E*trade, the deal I had worked out fell through.
-With an out of state or Internet bank, there's really no way you can get cash within 5 business days.
+With an out-of-state or internet bank, there's really no way you can get cash within five business days.
 I had naively assumed that E*trade had some sort of provision for this situation, whereby I could get a money order sent to me, or ask for an override and withdraw money at an ATM, or run a debit card transaction for the amount of the vehicle.
 At worst, I thought that perhaps I could cash a check to myself.
 None of these were actually possible, because even opening a bank account locally required that I wait until the check cleared rather than cash it.